leonskidev/bits-and-bobs/README.md

 # Bits and Bobs

-Little tweaks and additions that are configurable and have sensible defaults.
+Little tweaks and additions that are configurable with sensible defaults.

 ## Licence